Skip to main content

 By Keith Arnold

-Game records courtesy of SmartGoOne, photos from Go Review and Keith Arnold.
+Game records courtesy of SmartGoOne, photos from Go Review.

 Get the AGA E-Journal